yorkjong/form2widget/README.md

 # Read Me
 ## Google Colab Forms into Jupyter Widgets Convert

-**form2widget** is a project designed to convert Google Colab Forms into `ipywidgets`, which are interactive widgets used in Jupyter notebooks.
+**widgetify** is a project designed to convert Google Colab Forms into `ipywidgets`, which are interactive widgets used in Jupyter notebooks.
 This tool facilitates the transformation of Colab Forms into `ipywidgets`, enhancing interactivity and usability within notebooks.